 By adding this domain, you have now locked Solver to only users who can authenticate against the provided domain(s), with the exception of those who have been assigned to the Company Administrators group.

 NOTE: Users in the same AAD domain who are added after enabling AAD domain are locked to only use AAD authentication .
 Administrator can still add users that are not part of the AAD domain.

 When adding users with Azure Active Directory authentication enforced, users will register against their Microsoft Credentials.

 - Add the user(s) to the tenant they are to have access to.

 - Upon adding the user, they will receive an email invite.

 - Upon clicking the link in the email invite, users will click a Register button to sign in with their Microsoft credentials and will have successfully created their account in Solver.

 As a reminder, email links become invalid after 30 minutes.

 Solver and Azure Multi-Factor Authentication

-Solver supports organizations who have turned on multi-factor authentication from within their Azure AD.
-For Azure AD authenticated users, the MFA setting as configured in the AAD is the only setting that is "read" for MFA.
-With this in mind, the application will act in the following way.
+Solver supports organizations who have turned on Multi-Factor Authentication (MFA) from within their Azure AD.
+For AAD authenticated users, the MFA setting as configured in the AAD is the only setting that is "read" for MFA.
+With this in mind, the application will act in the following way: